midwayjs/pandora/docs/source/en/quickstart.md

 }
 ```

-Then， you can use `npm run` to start, such as:
+Now，you can use `npm run` to start/stop your application:

 ```
 npm run dev // Local start